I Hear the Sunspot: Film

+Television drama

+A live-action television drama adaptation was announced on May 28, 2024.
+The series premiered its first episode on U-Next on June 26, 2024.
+It was then being broadcast from July 4, 2024, to September 19, 2024, for 12 episodes on TV Tokyo as part of their Drama Next programming block.
+The series stars Motoki Nakazawa as Kohei and Toranosuke Kobayashi as Taichi.
+It is directed by Fūga Yaegashi, Shō Makino, and Takanobu Harashima, with screenplay written by Izumi Kawasaki.
+In 2025, the series won the My Best TV Award in the 19th Grand Prix of the 62nd Galaxy Award.

 Reception

 Rebecca Silverman from Anime News Network reviewed I Hear the Sunspot favorably, praising its exploration of school stereotypes and Kohei and Taichi's relationship.
 Regarding Theory of Happiness, she described it as being "sweet and thoughtful" and praised the art, but she also stated that it had "excessive" angst.
-For Limit, Silverman praised the story's exploration of "different lived experiences of being 'normal.
-Corinne Barrett Percy described Kohei as an example of how people with disabilities and queer identities are seen as outsiders in Japanese society.
+For Limit, Silverman praised the story's exploration of "different lived experiences of being 'normal'".
+The Journal of Anime and Manga Studies described Kohei as an example of how people with disabilities and queer identities are seen as outsiders in Japanese society.

-At Comic-Con International 2018, I Hear the Sunspot was selected as an "under-appreciated gem" at a panel composed of manga critics and industry insiders.
+At San Diego Comic-Con in 2018, I Hear the Sunspot was selected as an "under-appreciated gem" at a panel composed of manga critics and industry insiders.
 I Hear the Sunspot was selected by visitors of the website Nijimen as one of the best boys' love manga for newcomers to the genre.
 It was included in 2018 list of Great Graphic Novels for Teens produced by American Library Association's Young Adult Library Services Association.

 In Japan, volume 1 of Limit ranked at no. 45 on Oricon and sold 16,833 physical copies in its first week of sales.
 Volume 2 of Limit ranked at no. 31 on Oricon and sold 20,128 physical copies in its first week of sales.